Kevinau38/Basic-Workshop/Getting-Started-EC2-Storage/content/_index.md

 ### Overall

-In this lab, you'll learn the basics and practice of Amazon EC2.
-Perform creating EC2 instances, connecting via SSH, and assigning IAM roles to access S3.
+In this lab, you'll learn the basics and practice of Amazon EC2 Storage.
+Perform creating EC2 instances, EBS snapshots, AMI creation, and restoring instances from AMI.

 ![ConnectPrivate](/images/arc-log.png)